 2015 saw Ringan focus predominantly on his film endeavours, working on the screenplay for an adaptation of Songs of the Gorilla Nation, and on an original idea set against the backdrop of the London Riots.
 In 2015 Rattling Stick also topped the Televisual Peer Poll for the 5th year running and Ringan was named third most awarded director in the world in the Gunn Report.

 In 2016 Ringan joined forces with Massive Attack, directing the haunting music video for ‘Voodoo In My Blood' featuring Rosamund Pike.
 He continues to work closely with the band.

-In the last few years he has continued to make commercials which send waves around the awards circuit: most notably for Jose Cuervo and Audi.
 In 2017 Ringan won 'Director of the Year' at the Shots awards, and by the end of the year Audi 'Clowns' had won 'Best in Book' in the Creative Review Annual, the 'Creative Grand Prix' in the Campaign Annual and No. 1 spot in AdAge's 'Best TV/Film of 2017' list.
-This year it went on to win many awards including gold at the Andys, Creative Circle, British Arrows and Cannes.
+In 2018, he went on to win many awards including gold at the Andys, Creative Circle, British Arrows and Cannes.